Policy D5: Affordable Housing

 Affordable housing should be located on the proposed site.
 If there are very strong reasons why this is not feasible, then the affordable housing should be located within adjacent to, or nearby Our Neighbourhood.

-4.196 A recent House of Commons Briefing Paper (Wilson and Barton, 2018, p.5) looked at affordable housing and noted that “There is no all-encompassing statutory definition of affordable housing in England”.
+4.207 A House of Commons Briefing Paper (Wilson and Barton, 2018, p.5) looked at affordable housing and noted that “There is no all-encompassing statutory definition of affordable housing in England”.
 The NPPF defines affordable housing in Annex 2 covering social housing for rent and intermediate housing for sale or rent.
 There are proposed amendments to NPPF guidance on this topic with the overall premise that affordable is at least 20% below market rent or market value.
 The emerging County Durham Local Plan proposes, on the basis of evidence, that in Durham City the percentage should be 25% affordable provision.

-4.197 Affordable housing in Our Neighbourhood is affected by a premium on the value of housing caused by three main factors: (i) the strength of the buy to rent market because of the large number of students as a percentage of the population; 53% in the 2011 census, now over 60% (see para.
+4.208 Affordable housing in Our Neighbourhood is affected by a premium on the value of housing caused by three main factors: (i) the strength of the buy to rent market because of the large number of students as a percentage of the population; 53% in the 2011 census, now over 60% (see para.
 C.3); (ii) the high level of provision of new executive housing, and (iii) the large number of residential properties that are listed buildings or non-designated heritage assets.
 This means that 80% of market value is way beyond most people’s income levels.
 To achieve more realistically affordable houses to revitalise Our Neighbourhood requires more creative mechanisms than dependence on the market.
 For example: Durham County Council owns property in Our Neighbourhood that could be developed for realistically-affordable housing; Durham University could support its expansion by providing realistically-affordable housing for young academics starting out in the profession.